cesarnml/intro-to-js-kyle-simpson/README.md

 - _keywords_ special words reserved for use by the JavaScript.
 Keywords cannot be used as user variable names
 - _expressions_ is any part of the code that return a value
+- _statements_ are self-containted expression that accomplish a definite task